-Finance Minister Nirmala Sitharaman to address press conference on state of economy soon
+Nirmala Sitharaman announces relief from enhanced surcharge on long and short-term capital gains

-Members of the Prime Minister’s Economic Advisory Council have sounded warnings about the economy.
+The finance minister said CSR violations will not be treated as criminal offences.
+They will be civil liabilities, she adds.

-Union Finance Minister Nirmala Sitharaman will address a press conference in New Delhi around 5 pm on Friday.
-She is likely to talk about the state of the economy.
+Union Finance Minister Nirmala Sitharaman is addressing a press conference in New Delhi.
+She is talking about the government’s reform agenda and the state of the economy.
+The finance minister said the tax scrutiny process would be simplified along with the GST system.

 Members of the Prime Minister’s Economic Advisory Council have sounded warnings about the economy.
 Shamika Ravi, who is also the research director of the Brookings India think tank, on Friday said the country was facing a structural slowdown.
 She added that many ministries need to follow “a national growth strategy with time-bound goals”.